aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 Level 2
 ~~~~~~~

-Same as level 1 but with the "simulated" Python traceback printed **before**
+Same as verbosity level 1 but with the "simulated" Python traceback printed **before**
 the rest of the information.
 Note that, in this case, the "simulated"
 Python traceback is identical to the normal Python traceback.

 .. important:: Which level to use by default?

-    Currently, level 1 is the default.
+    Currently, verbosity level 1 is the default.
 Since the secondary aim of
     Friendly-traceback is to help users learn how to use the information
     from normal traceback, perhaps the default should be level 2.